TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: More Details of TNS

 where $\vec{n}$ is the surface normal vector of the fitting plane and $\bar{p}$ is a point in the plane.
 Finally, the roughness estimation of the grid $g$ can be computed as:

 However, roughness is not a good measurement in unstructured environments, especially in our situation.
-During the design of our method, we discover that the roughness measurement is either fairly random or, in some regions, the distribution of roughness resembles that of slope or step height, except with lower peak values.
-Eventually, the roughness score did not impact too much on the final results.
+During the design of our method, we discover that the roughness measurement is either random or, in some regions, the distribution of roughness resembles that of slope or step height, except with lower peak values.
+Eventually, the roughness score did not impact the results too much.
 We demonstrate such similarity in Figure~\ref{fig:roughness}.